NullArray/AutoSploit/README.md

 ### Active Development
 I've been working on the new version of the tool in an open source capacity with the help of a number of developers that have expressed an interest in doing so.
 The new version will include extra features such as the ability to load in a custom target and exploit list among many more enhancements.
-If you would like to keep up to date on all the most recent developments be sure to check out the [Development Branch](https://github.com/NullArray/AutoSploit/tree/dev-beta).
+If you would like to keep up to date on all the most recent developments be sure to check out the [Development Branch](https://github.com/NullArray/AutoSploit/tree/dev-beta)

-If you wish to contribute, please submit your Pull Requests to the `dev-beta` branch as well, since like mentioned, we're using that as the active development component of this repository.
+If you wish to contribute to the development of this project please be sure to read the [CONTRIBUTING.md](https://github.com/NullArray/AutoSploit/blob/master/CONTRIBUTING.md) before you get started as it contains our contribution guidelines.

 Thanks in advance.